-The star of the show is of course, the food here.
-Local, authentic dishes that will remind you of the kind of food your grandmum used to make, is the specialty at Bhatti Village.
-They have a wide variety of fish available to choose from, so go ahead take your pick, but make sure your table has at least one order of white bait fry, binda sol/ amsol!
-Some of their other dishes to die for would be the prawn curry, tisryo masala, chonak reichado, clams masala, beef fry, tongue roast, to name just a few!
+The star of the show is, of course, the food here.
+Local, authentic dishes that will remind you of the kind of food your grandmum used to make, is the speciality at Bhatti Village.
+They have a wide variety of fish available to choose from, so go ahead take your pick, but make sure your table has at least one order of whitebait fry, binda sol/ amsol!
+Some of their other dishes to die for would be the prawn curry, tisryo masala, chonak reichado, clams masala, beef fry, and tongue roast, to name just a few!

 The decor of the place is also worth a mention: Set in a classic Goan house, large old barrels, huge glass bottles on display, and interesting antiques from all over, will catch your eye once you enter the restaurant.
 The owner Patrick goes to great lengths to ensure that all guests are given personal attention, and on being asked recommendations.
 Add to that a friendly bunch of waiters and quick service.